sduslu/data-derp/development-environment.md

 * [Visual Studio](https://code.visualstudio.com/download)

 ## Install
-1. **Important:** from the root of this Git repo, run the following command in your terminal: `./go build-dev-container`
+1. **Important:** from the root of this Git repo, run the following command in your terminal: `docker build -t data-derp .`
 2. In VS Code's top menu: **View** > **Extensions**.
 Install the following Extensions on VS Code:
     - **Remote - Containers** (author: Microsoft)
     - **Python** (author: Microsoft)